markoch/code-review/README.md

 - Exposure of immutable data types

 ### Git Commit Message
-- All details are included
+- Verify correct format has been used
-- Describe what and why it has changed
+- Describes what and why it has changed

 ## Phase 2: The Contextual Pass
 ### Code Structure